alisa-yar/Linktree-Alternative/README.md

 paste the code in the same place where was your previous one

 The final code shoud look like this: "fa-solid fa-book"

 ---

-## How to customize the template (which lines you should change)

-### index.html file
-1. line 7 - website title
-2. line 10 - website icon image
-3. line 14 - profile image
-4. line 16 - user name
-5. line 17 - description
-6. lines 20-49 - your social media links

-### style.css file
-1. line 4 - text color
-2. line 5 - font
-3. line 16 - your backround image/color

-#### If you want to change the username and description colors:
-Let's say to 'red' for the example
-- username - add 'color: red;' after line 40
-- description - add 'color: red;' after line 44
-- both - change line 11 from 'color: var(--textColor);' to 'color: red;'

----